jfspps/Data-Structures-and-Algorithms/27_Hashing.md

 `[2, 3, 6, 10, 0, 15]` could be stored in an array of ten (not 15) elements, `B [-1, 10, 2, 3, -1, 15, 6, -1, -1, -1]`

 The problem now is how to store two keys which are mapped to the same index (try storing key 35 in B, above).
 This results in a __collision__ between two keys.
 The hashing function H(x) = x % 10 is thus an example of a many-to-one function.
-There are two main approaches to addressing collisions:
+There are two main resolutions to addressing collisions:

 + Open hashing (characteristic of using dynamic memory allocation)
   - Chaining